 by Texas Homesteader ~

 This no-bake lemon icebox pie is a cooling lemony dessert when the summer temps turn hot!
 And you can make it in just 5 minutes using only 4 ingredients too!
-(But I’ll show you how to make some of those ingredients yourself for CHEAP)
+(But I’ll show you how to make some of those ingredients yourself for CHEAP)!

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

-A Cooling, Lemon-Flavored, No-Bake Summer Treat
+A Cooling, Lemon-Flavored, No-Bake Summer Dessert